dluman/graffito/README.md

 {'test': ['func_test']}
 ```
 This is a bespoke module.
 However, let's say that we wanted to characterize functions of a certain
 signature with a decorator so that we could handle them the same way.
-Let's say:
+Hmmm.
+An example!
 ```python
 from graffito.tags import graffiti, get_tags